43 Company Culture Improvement Ideas (That Actually Work)

 A healthy employee relationship is an open one.
 Encourage all employees to speak to their manager if they are thinking of interviewing elsewhere.
 There may be something that could be fixed in the company.
 Or if not, they may be encouraged to leave.
 If a manager has their colleagues’ best interests at heart, they shouldn’t let keeping a team together be to the detriment of someone’s future.
 Zappos go a step further by offering money for new starters to quit at the end of their induction.

-12. “Ideas and Beers”
+12. “Ideas and beers”

 People have lots of awesome ideas that die in people’s minds.
 Often at TalentRocket we’re too busy with day-to-day to explore all the new ideas we have.
 Under the mantra that the best ideas are usually hatched in the pub, we have a regular dedicated time to discuss them over a few drinks.

-13. Weekly Office Massages
+13. Weekly office massages

 Massages can be a great stress reliever.
 Offering them as a perk to your employees signals that you know that work can be stressful, but you’re here to make things better where you can.
+Check out Urban Massage to book a regular slot.

-14. Link your Work to Purpose
+14. Link your work to purpose

 The common misconception is that you need to be saving the world to feel like what you do is meaningful.
 If you can link everyone’s job to the value and happiness it creates in people’s lives, you’ll get people who want to come to work because they know they make a difference.
-My favorite story of this was during a visit to the NASA space center in 1962, President John F. Kennedy noticed a janitor carrying a broom.
+My favourite story of this was during a visit to the NASA space center in 1962, President John F. Kennedy noticed a janitor carrying a broom.
 He interrupted his tour, walked over to the man and said:

 “Hi, I’m Jack Kennedy.
 What are you doing?”